…And then, he turned it on.

 And then he looked at me.

-All the eyes in the room suddenly turned to me.
+All the eyes in the room were suddenly fixed right on me.
 I wasn’t used to being looked at this much!
-I was more of a background girl.
-The kind that fixed your spaceship while you were having a good time in the pub.
+I was usually more of a background girl.
+The kind who repaired spaceships while the owners were having fun in the cantina.

-I just smiled and descended the steps onto the floor, acting as if nobody was watching.
-I made toward the edge of the crowd of girls, but they all seemed to part in front of me, and the prince bowed to me, and I curtsied, exposing my glass shoes.
+I just smiled and descended the steps onto the floor, acting as if nobody was watching. (“Pay no attention to all the attention,” Rod had told me.)
+I made toward the edge of the crowd of girls, but they all seemed to part in front of me, and then the prince was bowing to me, and I curtsied, exposing my glass shoes.

 The one thing Rod hadn’t been able to figure out was how to disguise my shoes.
 So he had made me real ones instead, out of solid titanium silicate.
 Very strong and glittery like diamonds.
 I couldn’t believe he had gone to all this trouble just for a silly dare.
 A prank, really.